Aspen developer proposes free-market rental apartment complex across near Clark’s Market

 There are 22 tenants currently located in 465 and 557 N. Mill St. and they are light industrial, manufacturing, production, repair and similar service-related uses.

-Hunt bought the property for $15 million in 2018 and then sued the city seven months later, claiming that ordinance 29, passed in 2016 and banned residential use, threatened the building’s potential for future redevelopment because it is “economically unviable.”
+Hunt bought the property for $15 million in 2018 and inherited a lawsuit against the city from the previous ownership group that claims ordinance 29, passed in 2016 and banned residential use, threatened the building’s potential for future redevelopment because it is “economically unviable.”

 The sketch plan review enabled Hunt to have a non-binding conversation with City Council and the Planning and Zoning Commission to determine if there is a direction to move forward with an application.